PropertyBrands/scr-stp-doc/income-verification.md

     "phoneNumber": "{Valid Applicant Phone Number}",
     "ssn":"{Applicant SSN}",
     "postback_url" : "{Your Postback URL}",
-    "logo_url" : "{url of the png log to use on invitations}", "dob":{
+    "includeOpenBanking: "{true/false} - this will determine if you want to show an option for including open banking to the applicant or just payroll sync", "logo_url" : "{url of the png log to use on invitations}", "dob":{
         "year": 1971,